pankajminda/FacturaWiki/FacturaReleaseNotes.md

 * Fixed : On exporting Smartlist to Excel, $ sign was being displayed
 * Fixed : Document Expiry Plugin will get activated only when Expiry Date is set for the attachment
 * Fixed : `Project` Master in single user edition was not saving
+* Fixed : Ledger Name can now be entered in non-english characters
+* Fixed : Stock Item Name, Part Number, Remarks, Description, Supplier Item Name can now be entered in non-english characters

 ### 17-03-2018
 * Added : In `Stock Item` master Project wise opening stock can be entered.
 Also included in stock item master xml export and import. **Note: Godown or Batch must be `On` for the item for Project allocation.**